STUDENT HANDBOOK TABLE OF CONTENTS

 d) Any student readmitted as described herein will be on academic probation for the first semester of attendance after readmission.
 During that semester, the student must raise his/her cumulative grade point average to 1.90.
 Failure to do so will result in permanent academic exclusion from the Law School.

 The University of Georgia School of Law offers joint degree programs that enable students to earn both the law and graduate degree in four academic years rather than the five it would take to obtain them individually.
 Applicants must apply separately to both programs.
 Joint degree programs are not open to transfer students.
-Joint degree students must satisfy all law school requirements, except for the 88 hours normally required for the degree.
-Students interested in a joint degree program should contact the non-law program’s Admissions Office directly for information about that program.
-Normally, joint degree candidates will pay three years of Law School tuition and one year at the Graduate School rate.
+Joint degree students must satisfy all Law School requirements, except for the 88 hours normally required for their J.D. degree.
+Students interested in a joint degree program should contact the non-Law School graduate program’s Admissions Office directly for information about that program.
+Joint degree students must complete their first and second years of Law School study consecutively.
+In addition, they will pay three years of Law School tuition and one year at the Graduate School rate and will only be eligible for a graduate assistantship during their one full academic year in the non-Law School graduate program.
+For more information regarding joint degree programs, please see http://www.law.uga.edu/joint-degrees.

 The J.D./M.B.A. provides preparation for students interested in careers combining law and banking, entrepreneurship, finance, international business, or other business and commercial interests.
 Applicants should have two years of work experience in business and have taken the Graduate Management Admission Test (GMAT).
 The degree requires 74 law school credits.